What You Don’t Realize About Insurance

 This is a long story.
 It’s been a long process.
 Even longer when you’re the one living it.

-On May 16th of this year, I closed up my 2018 Coachmen Chaparral 40′ Fifth Wheel trailer in an RV Park near Knoxville, Tennessee.
+On May 16th of 2019, I closed up my 2018 Coachmen Chaparral 40′ Fifth Wheel trailer in an RV Park near Knoxville, Tennessee.
 It was pulled using the RV Park’s tractor to the storage area, a field adjacent to the RV Park and parked among ten other coaches.
 I put on wheel covers to protect my brand new Sailun tires, removed the battery, did a walk-around, climbed into the truck then headed north to visit family.

 Eleven days later, May 27th, Memorial Day, my camper and several others burned to the ground.